 The man in the middle was the first to let out a laugh and he slowly shook his head no as he looked at the man to his left and right.
 As they stepped six to eight feet away from each other, the man in the middle said his last words, “That’s not how I see it mister.
 We got business with that woman and we’re not going anywhere.
 You think you’re fast enough to take all three of us on?”
 Raymond didn’t speak but he did nod his head.

-At that moment, to Shantel, bystanders and maybe the four men, it felt like time had stopped.
-Suddenly all four men went for their guns and five shots rang out as gun smoke caught in the wind began to drift down the street.
+At that moment, to Martha, bystanders and maybe the four men, it felt like time had stopped.
+Suddenly, all four men went for their guns and five shots rang out as gun smoke caught in the wind began to drift down the street.
 As she and everyone else looked on in shock, three men lay dead on the ground and none of them were Raymond.
-Shantel watched the stranger drop five empty shells onto the ground and quickly reload.
+Martha watched the stranger drop five empty shells onto the ground and quickly reload.

 She slowly got to her feet but stood still as she watched the tall man in front of her walk up to the three men laying on the ground ahead of him and aim his pistol at them as his boot nudged each body over.
 When he was satisfied they were dead, he holstered his Colt as he saw three men with stars on their shirts or vests rushing up to him with their guns drawn.
 Raymond held out his hands keeping them away from the gun on his hip.

 When the lawmen were within ear shot he called out to a deputy, “Them men were the ones who started this fight.
 That woman behind me with the brown hair in the white shirt and black shawl was who those men were chasing.
 She yelled out they were gonna murder her.
-I merely got between them and they decided to try to kill me,” Raymond said.
+I merely got between them and they decided to try to kill me.”

 Raymond didn’t like the sheriff’s attitude at all, especially when he had done no wrong but he had plenty of experience dealing with red-necked sheriffs.
 “My name is Raymond Sanders, sheriff.
 I just walked my horse into town with a stone bruised hoof.
 He’s down at the livery stable in a stall for the next two weeks if you want to check with the blacksmith,” Raymond said.
 “That may be Mr. Sanders but you didn’t answer my last question.